EmilyYChan/GHC-2022-data-engineering-workshop/README.md

 ## Concepts
 - **Unstructured Storage**: \
 Unstructured storage can contain any kind of object or data, and so is a great place for us to dump raw data that hasn't been processed yet.
 In our production stack, this would be a storage solution like AWS S3.
-For this demo pipeline, we will use the local directory `demo/files/` as our unstructured storage, and that's where we'll store our scraped html files.
+For this demo pipeline, we will use the local directory `demo/files/` as our unstructured storage.
 - **Structured Storage**:  \
 Structured storage, otherwise known as a database, has rows and columsn, and requires its data to fit a particular format.
 Since retrieval is fast and the organization of the data is well-defined, this is where we'll store the cleaned and processed data for our application to access.
 Normally we would use a cloud data warehouse like Snowflake, but in this pipeline, our structured storage will be the SQLite database contained in `demo/company_info.db`.
 - **Orchestration**:  \